 When selecting aromatherapy books, consider both your level of experience with essential oils and what you want to learn.
 Some books offer more or less background information, while others are mostly a collection of aromatherapy recipes.

 Here's are the aromatherapy and essential oils books I have found to provide the best overall information.
 If you're interested in aromatherapy training, see this list of aromatherapy education.

 For profiles, along with recipes, check out The Heart of Aromatherapy by Andrea Butje, a clinical aromatherapist and founder of the Aromahead Institute.

 Valerie Ann Worwood is a well-respected aromatherapist who has written a number of aromatherapy books.
 Possibly her most popular is The Complete Book of Essential Oils and Aromatherapy, which provides more than 600 natural, non-toxic, and fragrant recipes.

-For using essential oils during pregnancy, see Aromatherapy and Massage for Mother and Baby by Allison England, an aromatherapist with personal experience working with pregnant women and new mothers.
+Using essential oils during pregnancy: Aromatherapy and Massage for Mother and Baby by Allison England, an aromatherapist with personal experience working with pregnant women and new mothers.

-For using essential oils with animals, see Holistic Aromatherapy for Animals by Kristen Leigh Bell.
+Using essential oils with animals: Holistic Aromatherapy for Animals by Kristen Leigh Bell.